 Write to your MP

-Please write a letter to your MP and please ask your family and friends to do the same.
+Please write a letter to your MP outlining your concerns and please ask your family and friends to do the same.
 You can find your MP by clicking here and typing in your postcode.

-Please send me a copy at email@example.com, Policy Director at Kidney Care UK, 3 The Windmills, St Mary’s Close, Turk Street, Alton GU34 1EF.
+Please send a copy to [email protected], or Policy Department at Kidney Care UK, 3 The Windmills, St Mary’s Close, Turk Street, Alton GU34 1EF.
 Thank you to everyone that has done this so far.